Updated: October 9, 2019

 When you withdraw retirement savings to live, you’re pulling from one of these 4 elements.

-While these withdrawals are commonly referred to as retirement income, at least some of the withdrawals are usually not really income from stock dividends and bond interest.
+While these withdrawals are commonly referred to as retirement income, but income is only one source in your retirement account.
+Often, at least some of the withdrawals you make are usually not really “income” from stock dividends and bond interest.

-It’s important to note that the exception to this is with very high net worth investors or with investors focused on high income strategies.
+It’s important to note this exception for high net worth investors or with investors focused on high income strategies.
 Read my related post How Much Money Do You Need to Retire.

 With the popular 4% Withdrawal Rule, you withdraw 4% from your retirement savings in year one.
 Then in subsequent years, most retirees adjust their withdrawal amount up or down for inflation.